RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 ![update reserves in _update function](https://static.wixstatic.com/media/935a00_02048778d249465daee1f467f739199a~mv2.png/v1/fill/w_740,h_277,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_02048778d249465daee1f467f739199a~mv2.png)

-There is a lot of logic here to handle the TWAP oracle, but all we care about for now is lines 82 an 83 where the storage variables reserve0 and reserve1 are updated to reflect the changed balances.
+There is a lot of logic here to handle the TWAP oracle, but all we care about for now is lines 82 and 83, where the storage variables reserve0 and reserve1 are updated to reflect the changed balances.
 The arguments _reserve0 and _reserve1 are used to update the oracle, but they are not stored.

 ## Safety Checks

 There are two things that can go wrong:

-1. The amountIn is not enforce to be optimal, so the user might overpay for the swap
+1. The amountIn is not enforced to be optimal, so the user might overpay for the swap

 2. AmountOut has no flexibility as it is supplied as a parameter argument.
-If the amountIn turns out to not be sufficient relative to amountOut, the transaction will revert and gas will be wasted.
+If the amountIn turns out to not be sufficient relative to amountOut, the transaction will revert, and gas will be wasted.

 These circumstances can happen if someone frontruns a transaction (intentionally or not) and changes the ratio of assets in the pool in an undesirable direction.